claucia/claucia.github.io/content/cv/index.md

         start: August 2018
         end: September 2019
       description:
-        - Prepared and served several types of coffee, always ensuring the highest level of quality and customer satisfaction.
+        - Received orders, prepared, and served hot drinks, aiming for a great customer satisfaction.
         - Handled cash and card payments using the point of sale till system.
         - Increased the sales by 10% after improving the disposition of the products, ensuring that they were properly displayed and accessible to the customers.
     - title: Independent consultant & cultural mediator